• What is Copywriting?

 If they opt for “no experience” that’s exactly what they’re going to get: People who have no experience and have no ability to write copy.
 And that’s not what they’re looking for.

 Here’s the thing: The hiring manager doesn’t LITERALLY need two years of experience.
-“Years of experience” are somewhat arbitrary and they don’t factor in the fact that someone could have two years of really great experience and come out a copy genius, or two years of really cruddy experience and emerged as someone who can barely string sentences together.
+“Years of experience” are somewhat arbitrary and they don’t factor in that someone could have two years of really great experience and come out a copy genius or two years of really cruddy experience and emerged as someone who can barely string sentences together.

 It’s quality of experience that matters, not quantity.